Britain’s greatest comic reaches a milestone edition.

 Which is where I found this issue, and dammit if I wasn’t going to snap up such a historical edition.
 Okay, it’s not the 40th anniversary – that’s next year.
 But 2000 issues of 2000AD – that means something.

 Of course, this anniversary issue is, in many ways, aimed at nostalgic slackers like me.
-Famous names from the 2000AD past – Brian Bolland, Kevin O’Neill, Carlos Ezquerra, Dave Gibbons, Mick McMahon, Pat Mills, John Wagner – are back (some of them never really left,admittedly) on the strips that they created or which made them famous.
-And the strips here are single, self-contained stories for the most part, ensuring that we are not thrown into the middle of of an on-going tale.
+Famous names from the 2000AD past – Brian Bolland, Kevin O’Neill, Carlos Ezquerra, Dave Gibbons, Mick McMahon, Pat Mills, John Wagner – are back (some of them never really left, admittedly) on the strips that they created or which made them famous.
+And the strips here are single, self-contained stories for the most part, ensuring that we are not thrown into the middle of an ongoing tale.

 There are changes, of course.
 The £3.99 price tag is rather more than 1977’s 8p, and a reminder perhaps of why many people prefer graphic novel compilations of strips than the regular comic these days – £16 a month is a hefty price to pay.
 Of course, in 1977, 2000AD was printed on something not many steps up from toilet paper, and mostly in black and white; this edition is lovely and glossy, and the black and white strips seem to be an aesthetic choice.
 It’s also much more ‘adult’ – a touch sweary, a bit sexy and so on.
 But it maintains the important part – it tells stories that are enjoyable, anarchic, and unpretentious.